AvadoDServer/avado-docs/content/packages/rocketpool.md

 Warning
 This should be an address you control (ex a MetaMask address).
 All of your RPL checkpoint rewards, your staked RPL, and your Beacon Chain ETH will be sent there when you claim your checkpoint rewards or exit your validator.

-Please read the info on the wiki carefully before setting your withdrawal address!
+Please read the info here carefully before setting your withdrawal address!

 Copy paste your withdrawel address